 Talking boards, planchettes and dial plates evolved during the latter half of the 19th-century.
 As the veil between the living and the dead seemingly lifted, the belief in and experimentation with spirit communications spread at an unprecedented rate, aided by advances in telegraph technology as well as an eager media.

-Fulves vanished shortly after and it was thought none of the devices survived.
+A few years later Fulves vanished and was never heard from again.
+It was believed that none of his devices survived.
 It now appears some did.
-What’s more, they appear to work – especially in the presence of Fulves himself.
+What’s more, they work – especially in the presence of Fulves himself.

 The effect should always be referred to as ‘The Dark Glass’.

 The performer suggests how these devices were originally developed as a test of spiritual influence since the dial is behind glass and therefore unable to be physically manipulated by the medium.
 The medium would instead have to rely on spiritual or telekinetic influence to manipulate the dial.

 Your audience becomes the medium as you suggest an experiment to see if the device, widely credited for Fulves disappearance, can be used to contact the spirit of its inventor.

 A photograph of William Fulves is introduced and placed in front of the device.
 The box is opened flat in test mode and an audience member is invited to test their spiritual abilities using Fulves influence.

 Fulves’ presence quickly becomes felt as the device provides yes/no answers and spells out messages, seemingly under the influence of the medium.